 From a distance the V Class looks similar to a van.
-It shares the body and mechanical parts of the Mercedes Vito (which is robust but also reasonably priced on servicing).
-Outside, the V Class is colour coded.
-It has privacy glass, electric sliding doors and (bigger) alloy wheels.
+It shares its body and mechanical parts with the Mercedes Vito.
+This is a robust but reasonably priced van.
+The V Class has subtle upgrades.
+It is colour coded, it has privacy glass, electric sliding doors and bigger (alloy) wheels.
 Where the V Class really differs from the Vito model is the high-class interior.
-Inside it has an exclusive dashboard, extra features, improved sound proofing and changeable ambient lighting.
+Inside it has an exclusive dashboard, extra functions, improved sound proofing and (changeable) ambient lighting.

-One customer who switched to DrivenByQ did so because his previous supplier only offered people carriers.
-He wanted an executive car which we could provide.
-For one last-minute trip though, the only available vehicle was the Mercedes V Class people carrier.
-We apologised but the passenger quickly appreciated the luxury and quality of the comfortable leather seats: amplified by the superior Mercedes ride quality.
-Now he asks for the V Class every time he travels with us!
+One customer switched to DrivenByQ because his previous supplier only offered people carriers.
+He wanted an executive car which the other supplier could not provide.
+For one last-minute trip though, the only vehicle we had available was the Mercedes V Class people carrier.
+We apologised for the shortage but the passenger quickly appreciated the luxury and quality of the comfortable leather seats.
+This was amplified by the superior Mercedes ride quality.
+Now he asks for the V Class every time!

 Considerable competition exists for people carriers and minibuses in Wrexham, Deeside and Chester.
 This persuaded us to add something special to the fleet.
-With its silk beige leather interior and walnut trim, the wow factor and exclusivity of the V Class has really impressed our customers.
-This is why it has worked in Central London, Scotland’s Gleneagles, and many other parts of the UK.
+With its silk beige leather interior and walnut wood trim, the wow factor and exclusivity of the V Class has impressed our clients.
+So far it has worked in Central London, Scotland’s Gleneagles, and other parts of the UK.
 I just wonder when we will receive the first booking to mainland Europe?